 When it comes to college admissions, “good” means different things for different students.
 It mostly depends on the type of college you want to attend.
-Take a look at the admissions websites of colleges you plan to apply to.
+Talk to your college counselor, and take a look at the admissions websites of colleges you plan to apply to.
 They often report the average SAT score of students they admit.

-Another way to judge your score is to look at the Percentile for each of your section scores and your Selection Index.
-The Percentile tells you how you compare to other students your age who took the PSAT.
-The higher the Percentile, the better you did in comparison to other students.
+Another way to judge your score is to look at the percentile for each of your section scores.
+The higher the percentile, the better you did in comparison to other students.

 Is my PSAT score important?

 Yes and no. Yes, it’s important because it gives you a good idea of where you are starting from.
-But it has no effect on your college application.
-No college will ask for your PSAT score.
-And you won’t report it on your college applications.
+But it has little to no effect on your college application.
+Except in very rare cases, colleges will not ask for your PSAT score, and you won’t report it on your college applications.